search icon

 Crowdfunding Sites

-Crowdfunding and microloan programs are similar in their mission to loan to those who don’t qualify or don’t want to get a bank loan, but different in how they help you reach that goal.
+Crowdfunding and microloan programs are similar in their mission: they’re funding opportunities for those who don’t qualify or don’t want to get a bank loan.
+But they’re different in how they help borrowers reach that goal.
 A microloan is a monetary loan that has to be paid back in cash.
 It may come from multiple sources, but at its core, it’s a loan where interest has to be paid.

-Although the differences are becoming increasingly blurred, crowdfunding is more often a type of grant where the person doesn’t repay the funds.
+Although the differences are becoming increasingly blurred, crowdfunding is usually a type of grant where the person doesn’t repay the funds because a bunch of individuals “donate” to the project.
+As a result, the business owner doesn’t need to give a personal guarantee or other collateral for crowdfunding.

 Kickstarter

-Kickstarter isn’t going to fund your business itself, but if you have a creative project, this is the place to go to raise money from potential individual donors.
-Your project has to be 100% funded by a certain date in order to receive funding, and you retain complete ownership of the work.
+Kickstarter isn’t going to fund a business specifically, but if a person has a creative project, Kickstarter’s the place to go to raise money from potential individual donors.
+A project has to be 100% funded by a certain date in order to receive funding, and the creator retains complete ownership of the work.

 In return, the creator will often offer a product or service in return for the funding.
-If a band is asking for money to produce an album, the donors might get an autographed CD, for example.
+If a band is asking for money to produce an album, the donors might get an autographed CD or vinyl, for example.
+Or if a hobbyist creates their own board game, they might offer their donors Kickstarter-exclusive card decks, game pieces, or special editions for the game itself.

 Indiegogo